What you can expect fly fishing the Vero Beach and Fort Pierce area.

 What flies work best in the winter months along the Treasure Coast?

 The most prevalent bait fish in the winter months will be glass minnows about 1 to 2 inches in length.
 Any minnow pattern fly will have good results.
-Bring a few shrimp patterns too.
+Shrimp patterns work really well too.

 White and other light colors will work the best when the water conditions are clear.
 If the water is stained or murky, then a darker color pattern will work the best.